4 Ease Troubleshooting: Quickly Find and Recover from a Fault

 • All monitoring information options and descriptions on the monitoring details page

-• How to identify a problem after receiving an alarm notification.
+• How to find a problem after receiving an alarm notification

 # 4.1 Introduce Monitoring Details